 - The Operations Team may use as many as fifteen different tools to watch every aspect of the application.
 As soon as something is seen amiss everyone springs into action to try and identify the problem.
 Once the issue is isolated the deployment change is backed out.
 A feedback loop is started as teams try to determine the root cause.

 - The Development Team gets data from Ops but soon demands more as standard log output is not deep enough and they are typically not allowed to get direct access to these machines for debugging.
-Additonal tracing code is hastily written into the application to get more information out to logs.
+Additional tracing code is hastily written into the application to get more information out to logs.
 These logs are combed over to try and understand where the problem is really coming from.
 Once the root cause is isolated new code is written to address it.

 - In haste the Testing Team attempts to use load generators to check and see if the problem is really solved.
 That only works if the problem is able to be recreated in a controlled environment.
 When a level of confidence is reached, the application is deployed and the cycle begins anew.

 This process at its core is the definition of being reactive in practice.
-It is clear that – even with the best tools and additional resources one can only get faster in being reactive but this won’t help proactively preventing problems.
+It is clear that – even with the best tools and additional resources one can only get faster in being reactive but this won’t help proactively prevent problems.

 What does proactive mean to Ops, Test, Dev?